anir-helix/spring-mvc-validation/README.md

 ### Steps to Configure Project:

-1. Open Eclipse IDE installed in your system.
+1. Open Eclipse IDE installed in your system and create a "*Dynamic Web Project".
-2. Import the Project in to you system.
+2. Once created copy "**src**" & "**WebContent**" folder into the Project create.
-3. Need to add Lib jar into classpath, those Jar files are provided under following folder:  "***lib***".
+3. Need to add Lib jar into classpath, those Jar files are provided under following folder:  "***WebContent/WEB-INF/lib***".
 4. Now right click on project root in Eclipse, and go to properties.
 5. Select "*Java Build Path*" and the select tab "***Libraries***"
 6. Click on "*Add JARs...*" button and got to project based "**lib**" folder and select the all the jar files and add., '*Apply and Close*'